zuri2102/Zuri_BlueStampPortfolio/index.md

 My first milestone was assembling the rover and getting it to move.
 - This consists of assembling the physical body of the rover, attatching motors, and wiring to the motor driver and Arduino Uno.
-- I found that one battery pack was not enough voltage, so I used two.
+- One battery pack was not enough voltage, so I used two.
 - I then connected the Arduino Uno and uploaded movement code.
 - In the future, I hope to find a neater arrangement for my wires.